Wonchan-Kim/Obsidian_CS/School/CMPT403/Class notes/Principle.md

 ![[Pasted image 20251014141350.png]]
 Internet was closed network among credential users, however, internet environment these days don't allow this model.
 The fundamental reason of the security threat is the collapse of the threat model.

+### Principles of secure design

+Adapted from the paper, the protection of information in computer systems.

+1. Open and simple design
+2. Safe and Recoverable Failure
+3. Human element should be always considered
+<div></div>

+for one, do not rely on security through obscurity, hide details of the implementation to prevent compromising analysis.